IBM/count-mvs/README.md

 * A csv file (mvsCount.csv by default, this filename can be overriden by a command line switch) which contains a listing of:
    * The MVS count for the deployment
 	* The Time period selected by the user for the last time seen for events from log sources to be considered in the count
+	* If the windows workstation check was skipped or not.
+If it has been skipped windows workstations will need to be manually removed from the results to calculate the MVS count
 	* A summary of how many log sources were processed, skipped and excluded in the count results
 	* If there are multiple domains in the deployment a summary of the counts per domain
 	* A listing of each of the MVS in the deployment